audrentis/OSTKL/README.md

     * H88 Winkeyless
     * H87A Winkey
     * H87A Winkeyless
-* Currently working on south facing spacebar versions
+* South-facing spacebar versions are a work-in-progress

 ## Assembly Guide can be found [here](https://github.com/audrentis/OSTKL/blob/main/doc/guide.pdf)